 Balance systems are a generalization of the spring-mass system we saw earlier.
-We can write the dynamics for a mechanical system in the general form where M(q) is the inertia matrix for the system, $C(q, \dot{q})$ represents the Coriolis forces as well as the damping, K(q) gives the forces due to potential energy and B(q) describes how the external applied forces couple into the dynamics.
+We can write the dynamics for a mechanical system in the general form where M(q) is the inertia matrix for the system, $C(q,\dot{q})$ represents the Coriolis forces as well as the damping, K(q) gives the forces due to potential energy and B(q) describes how the external applied forces couple into the dynamics.
+Note that q may be a vector, rather than just a scalar, and represent the configuration variables of the system.
 The specific form of the equations can be derived using Newtonian mechanics.
 Note that each of the terms depends on the configuration of the system q and that these terms are often nonlinear in the configuration variables.

-$$M(q)\ddot{q} + C(q,\dot{q}) + K(q) = B(q)u,$$
+$$M(q)\ddot{q} + C(q,\dot{q}) + K(q) = B(q)u$$ ,